ValaryLim/Alpacash/README.md

 ## Problems Encountered
 * Firebase authentication cannot be added to React Native application
 * React Native does not currently offer a way to get the position of moving objects on the screen.
 We were thus unable to merge alpacas as initially intended.
+* Some alpacas get dragged even when the user is tapping/ dragging outside that alpacas' frame.
+Presently, we are unable to find a way to fix this bug as react-native does not offer an option to contain the dragging within the width of the image.

+## User Testing
+The following are some of the suggestions that users have made during user testing:
+* The Achievements page featuring all alpacas collected by user was implemented to motivate users to collect as many alpacas as possible.
+This page was a suggestion adopted from a consultation with Esther Tham, a senior consultant in Experience Design from ThoughtWorks.
+* Colours on all tabs (trans, budget, etc.) have been standardised upon suggestion by users for a cleaner interface or look.
+* Users found that they could type long titles for the budget that would run off the budget screen, causing the delete button to go out of screen.
+To resolve this, we limited the number of characters in the budget name.
+* Users found that they could input non-numerical values when adding Transactions, which would interfere with the calculation of our balance.
+This has not been fixed but will be fixed in the future.
+* Users found that the categories available in Milestone 2 were too limited for a Financial Tracker.
+We have since added the option for users to add or delete categories based on need in the Settings page.

 ## Built With
 * [React Native](https://facebook.github.io/react-native/)